hubble459/orbis-runner/doc/stand-up_log.md

 - Talked about progress
 - Quentin finished the shop issue
 - Joost and Serwet did not work on this project because of other projects.

+## Stand-up 22-06-2020 13:00
+- Talked about progress
+- Quentin made a coin counter and made a dino animation
+- Joost and Serwet did not work on this project because of other projects.